Corporate Income Tax Rebate on ECI Filed for Years of Assessment (YAs) 2017 and 2018

 Companies need not factor in the CIT Rebate when filing their ECI for YAs 2017 and 2018 as IRAS will compute and allow the rebate automatically.

-For companies that filed their YAs 2017 and 2018 ECI and received Notices of Assessments (NOAs) that did not take into account the Budget 2017 changes in the CIT Rebate, IRAS will issue revised NOAs and refunds for excess tax paid by May 2017.
-If the company is paying the tax by instalments, it will need to continue with the payment schedule as per the original instalment plan.
-The revised instalment plan will be issued to the company with the revised NOA by May 2017.
+IRAS has started to revise the tax assessments of companies that filed their YAs 2017 and 2018 ECIs previously and received Notices of Assessment (NOAs) that did not take into account the CIT rebate changes.
+The affected companies can expect to receive the revised NOAs and refunds for excess tax paid by end Apr 2017.
+If the company is paying the tax on ECI by instalments, the revised instalment plan will be issued to the company with the revised NOA.

 Companies may also view the revised NOAs at myTax Portal.